 The Principles govern the use of "personal information", which is information or an opinion about an identified individual or an individual who is reasonable identifiable.
 It need not matter that the information is correct or not or whether it is recorded in a material form or not.

-In this document 'Volkswagen' refers to Volkswagen Group Australia Pty Ltd (ABN 14 093 117 876).
-Volkswagen distributes and sells a range of vehicles and related products in Australia through its appointed dealer network.
+In this document 'Volkswagen' or ‘we’ or ‘us’ refers to Volkswagen Group Australia Pty Ltd (ABN 14 093 117 876).
+Volkswagen distributes and sells a range of vehicles, parts and accessories in Australia through its appointed dealer network.

 If you choose not to provide us with your personal information, we may not be able to provide you with the services you require, or the level of service on which we pride ourselves.